Updated 2 June, 2023

 The table allows you to test results for various fonts.

-The following table shows consonants subjoined below themselves that are simply reduced in size, stripped of any headstroke, and positioned directly below the initial consonant.
+fig_stacks shows consonants subjoined below themselves that are simply reduced in size, stripped of any headstroke, and positioned directly below the initial consonant.
+This approach is particularly common for geminated consonants.

 The following consonants are also subjoined below the first, but are rendered with a very different shape.